braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

 ### Updated Server Script for Final Decryption

-I saved the ciphertext to a file (e.g., named `text`) and updated the Python server script accordingly:
+I saved the ciphertext to a file (named `text`) and updated the Python server script accordingly:
 ```python
 from pwn import *